tracel-ai/burn/README.md

 It can also be compiled to Web Assembly to run in the browser while leveraging the GPU, see [this demo](https://antimora.github.io/image-classification/).
 For more information on the benefits of this backend, see [this blog](https://burn.dev/blog/cross-platform-gpu-backend).

-The WGPU backend is our first "in-house backend", which means the totality of its functionalities is self-contained within Burn.
+The WGPU backend is our first "in-house backend", which means we have complete control over its implementation details.
 It is fully optimized with the [performance characteristics mentioned earlier](#performance), as it serves as our research playgound for a variety of optimizations.

 </details>